okeeffed/cheat-sheets/COMP3520-OS/Pthread.md

 - thread enters monitor by invoking one of its procedures
 - only one thread may be executing in a the monitor at a time

+## Monitor and Condition Variables

+- Monitor does not need to code certain sync constraints explicitly.
+- However, it is not sufficiently powerful for modeling some other synchronization schemes.